mrbusche/trap-scoring/README.md

 - Open command prompt to directory with downloaded jar file
 - Run `java -jar trap-6.2.0.jar` (make sure you have the correct filename from the release)
 - There will be output as the process generates the file
 - When finished there will be a file named `leaguedata-${date-string}` generated in the directory you ran the command from

-## Downloading a daily generated report

-Every day at 6 AM UTC the report is [generated and uploaded](https://github.com/mrbusche/trap-scoring/actions/workflows/daily-standings.yml).

-1. Login to GitHub
-2. Click on the top [Daily Standings](https://github.com/mrbusche/trap-scoring/actions/workflows/daily-standings.yml) link
-3. Download `trap-league-standings`
-4. Extract the zip file
-5. Report will be named `league-data-${todays-date}.xlsx`

 ## Online metabase links